 Conclusion: Are Panda Garra Suitable for your Aquarium?

-Definitely yes, we kept Panda Garra in our aquarium and we love their behavior.
-With their unique personality and with no difficulty in carrying and feeding them, Panda Gurra can be considered as one of the must-have freshwater fish.
+Definitely, yes, we kept Panda Garra in our aquarium, and we love their behavior.
+With their unique personality and with no difficulty in carrying and feeding them, Panda Gurra can be considered one of the must-have freshwater fish.

-No additional equipment is needed to keep this fish, except high flow water condition which can easily be created by a filter, air pump, or an air stone.
-As e peaceful fish it won’t harm other species but instead, he will swim around your aquarium all day and night.
+No additional equipment is needed to keep this fish, except high flow water conditions which can easily be created by a filter, air pump, or an air stone.
+As e peaceful fish, it won’t harm other species.
+Instead, it will swim around your aquarium all day and night.

 Frequently Asked Questions About Panda Garra